 The Schmitz Foundations' projects are implemented and funded from our own financial resources (from earnings and own assets) as well as from external contributions (external finance, grants, and donations).

-An important partner in project funding of the Schmitz Foundations concerning public means is The German Ministry for Economic Cooperation and Development (BMZ).
+The major partner in financing Schmitz Foundations' projects with public funds is the Federal German Ministry for Economic Cooperation and Development (BMZ).